-With the constitutional amendment of 2010, the mechanism of individual application was introduced into the Turkish legal system and the powers, composition and structure of the Court were altered accordingly.
-The individual application mechanism provides an effective means to ensure protection of the fundamental rights and freedoms of individuals.
-Through this mechanism, individuals in Turkey have been granted a remedy on domestic level for alleged violations of their fundematal rights.
+For instance, the individual application mechanism provides an effective means to ensure protection of the fundamental rights and freedoms of individuals.
+Through this mechanism, individuals in Turkey have been granted a remedy on domestic level for alleged violations of their fundamental rights.
 The Constitutional Court is vested with power to examine and adjudicate such applications for the protection of individual rights and freedoms.